ZacharyKirkeby/Wavelet_Transform_Security_Research/README.md

-# CYNICS
+# IWT Security Research

 Collection of code I wrote as a part of my time supporting the CYNICS group.
 All code is loose prototype work focused on testing the plausability and shortcomings of different methods.
+The code itself is all PoC, without any supporting systems for data collection/processing.
+Wavelet Transform functions make up the core of the files, primarily used for stegonography and fingerprinting.
+The end goal of this collection of code is/was implementation within ICS systems for constant data monitoring/fingerprinting.

 ## IWT